6 Outstanding Johns Hopkins Essays That Worked for 2024

 How do I write the Johns Hopkins essay?

 As you approach the Johns Hopkins supplemental essays, remember that Johns Hopkins University is a research institution.
 Like any university, they want to build a diverse academic community of intellectually curious individuals— inside and outside of the classroom.
-This Johns Hopkins essay invites you to share what makes you, you.
-Then, it asks how this aspect of you will guide your time at Johns Hopkins and beyond.

-Strong Johns Hopkins essays will invite the reader into the world of the applicant.
-A successful Johns Hopkins essay will use descriptive, dynamic language.
-Focus on setting a scene rather than trying to dazzle readers with SAT vocabulary words.
-After all, the best Johns Hopkins essays will be the most authentic!
+Successful Johns Hopkins University essays will use descriptive, dynamic language.
+In your Johns Hopkins supplemental essays, focus on setting a scene rather than trying to dazzle readers with SAT vocabulary words.
+After all, the best Johns Hopkins University essays will be the most authentic.

 Ready to craft an impressive Johns Hopkins application essay?
+Let’s get started.

 Organize your thoughts

 Distinguish each category—interests, background, identity, and community—as carefully as possible as you start to tackle this Johns Hopkins essay prompt.
 Begin with your interests.
-For example, if you devour every article and book you can find on quantum mechanics, that’s an interest.
-Avoid listing non-intellectual interests like an obsession with learning new TikTok dances.
-Of course, if you plan to major in dance or sociology , you may be able to connect these activities to what you hope to experience at Hopkins.
-Think of yourself as a student and community member — use that to guide your Johns Hopkins supplement essay topic.
+For example, if you devour every article and book you can find on quantum mechanics, that’s an interest you could write about in the Johns Hopkins supplemental essays.

-Finally, shift to your community.
-Jot down some of the communities you belong to.
-Whether it’s a religious community, your neighborhood, or even the building where you live, list the spaces you inhabit.
 Again, this Johns Hopkins supplemental essay rewards those who think outside the box.
 Are you an active member of an online community of gamers?
 Do you spend time with fellow gardeners sharing tips on how to care for plants?
-Community manifests in a wide variety of ways; as you brainstorm for the Johns Hopkins essay prompt, make sure to cover all important ways you live and work with others.
+Community manifests in a wide variety of ways.
+So, as you brainstorm for the Johns Hopkins essay prompt, make sure to cover all important ways you live and work with others.

-After jotting down experiences, interests, identities, etc., sit with your list for a day or two.
-Do any items stick out as a perfect response to this Johns Hopkins essay prompt?
 If not, don’t worry.
-Try our reflection exercise .
+Try our reflection exercises to help you get started.
 Set a timer and spend 30 minutes or so expanding on a few of your topics.
 Limit yourself to 10 minutes per topic.
 Were there any topics that you couldn’t stop writing on?
-If so, you’ve found the subject for your Johns Hopkins supplement essay!
+If so, you’ve found the subject for your Johns Hopkins supplemental essay!

 Tell the Story